 Baking soda and powdered unrefined salt.

 If on the other hand you want a texture closer to the traditional toothpaste, fear not!
 By adding glycerin to the solid mixture until it reaches the consistency you like is a great and natural way to alter the texture to your liking.
 For the example of 3 spoons of soda + 1 spoon of salt, you want to start with 3-4 spoons of glycerin and customize as needed.
 Some people will like the texture more liquid, so 5-6 spoons may be a good option.
 In any case, this is a totally customizable product.
 For vegans, plant glycerin is available, making a totally respectful vegan product.
 Another awesome alternative to glycerine, is coconut oil, which is highly recommended for its natural antimicrobial properties.

 If you opt for the liquid-ish version, you can also add a few drops of the essential oils of your choice.
 Cinnamon, eucalyptus and citrus aromas work well.
 We don’t use any essential oils, but I have friends using the lemony and cinnamon options and they are very happy with the final result.
 If you go for this aromatic version, start with the smallest amount of essential oil possible and if the flavor is not strong enough for you, then add more, but always in limited quantities.
 For example, cinnamon essential oil is very strong and the flavor is totally overwhelming, so tiny amounts can have a profound impact in the properties of your toothpaste.

 In some recipes it is mentioned that you can replace part or totally the salt by clay.
-I have tried this version and within very few days, the gums bleed like crazy.
+I have tried this version and within very few days, my gums started to bleed like crazy.
 While clay is an exceptional detoxification solution, it activates blood circulation and this is why the gums become so sensitive and bleed so easily.
 Many people who use clay masks, notice that it makes their skin temporarily red.
 By “attracting” blood to the surface of the skin, clay can absorb the toxins from the inside of the body.
 The same happens when the clay is in the mouth, even for this short period of time that it takes to brush the teeth.
 Unless you want bloody gums, don’t add clay in any amount in your toothpaste.
 Stick to the soda and salt version.